 A Few Thoughts, In No Particular Order

-– This really helped me when I took my roll class at NWOC, and not all instructors do the same stuff so this is what I'd keep an eye out for:
+Here's what helped me when I took my roll class at NWOC, and not all instructors do the same stuff so this is what I'd keep an eye out for:

-- Wear goggles that cover your nose, or at the very least goggles and nose pegs.
-I can swim underwater and open my eyes and not inhale water so I resisted doing that during my first roll class, but I found that being upside down in a boat it turned out to be WAY easier to learn to roll without worrying about water vacuuming itself into my nasal passages.
+- Wear goggles that cover your nose, or at the very least nose pegs.
+I can easily swim underwater and open my eyes and not inhale water so I resisted wearing goggles during my first roll class, but I found that it was WAY easier to learn to roll when I didn't have to worry about water vacuuming itself into my nasal passages.

 - When I took the class, after you flipped over they would teach you to pause a second and then, while already set up for the roll underneath the water, tap your paddle blade down on the surface of the water twice to make sure the blade was above the water.
 This was super helpful in terms of not rushing the roll and not setting oneself up for failure by initiating the roll when the blade was still beneath the surface.

 The guy who I just mentioned was having trouble was using a paddle with no offset, which meant that the way he was setting up with the extended paddle grip in the class his blade was not angled optimally on the surface of the water.
 I really think if he had been using a paddle with an offset and they had done the water patting thing I mentioned above that he would likely have been rolling by the end of the class.

 Boats should fit nicely, like a comfy pair of shoes that don't slop around.
 At the very least, make sure you're getting some support from the backband and you can brace against the foot pegs, and your knees are able to tuck into the thigh braces without slipping out and there's some padding at your hips - without being so squashed in that it's uncomfortable or you're losing mobility.

-Also, when it comes time for your first combat roll (which you will probably not be expecting, seeing as it's a combat roll :) - here in Washington this will take place in snow melt, so just anticipate that your first reaction when plunked upside down in ice-cold river water and possibly bouncing your helmet off a rock or two might be to FREAK OUT!!! a la Jerry Maguire.
+Also, when it comes time for your first combat roll (which you will probably not be expecting, seeing as it's a combat roll :) - here in Washington this will take place in snow melt, so just anticipate that your first reaction when you flip in ice-cold river water and possibly bounce your helmet off a rock or two might be to FREAK OUT!!! a la Jerry Maguire.

 Here are two posts with kayaking roll videos: